BeehiveForum/BeehiveForum/docs/readme.txt

 tiny_mce directory, under the subdirectory plugins/beehive.
 If this is not the case copy the directory tiny_mce/plugins/beehive from a fresh download of Beehive to your forum.

+To change any TinyMCE settings edit the file include/htmltools.inc.php, looking for the function TinyMCE().

 Note: TinyMCE is not created by the Beehive developers.